Bound States in Lee's Complex Ghost Model: Conclusions

 \section{Conclusions}

-In this paper, based on the canonical operator formalism we have demonstrated that there is no bound state in the Lee model which nicely describes some features of QFTs with fourth derivative terms.
+In this paper, based on the canonical operator formalism we have demonstrated that there is a bound state in the Lee model which nicely describes some features of QFTs with fourth derivative terms.
 We should stress that we have only made use of the operator formalism, which is the basic tool of QFTs.

 Here it is interesting to imagine whether if there were a bound state with positive norm, it could give us a resolution to the problem of massive ghost, which violates the unitarity, in the higher derivative theories \cite{Stelle, Luca, Anselmi, Salvio, Strumia, Donoghue, Liu, Holdom}.
-We can show that that is not the case from two reasons.
-One of the two reasons is that as mentioned in the introduction, even if there would be a bound state made from ghost fields, the bound state must be not a normal bound state with positive norm but a ghost bound state with negative norm by the conservation law of the total unitarity of the S-matrix.
-The other reason is that the construction of the bound state does not mean the permanent confinement of the massive ghost and the bound state is dissolved into elementary ghost fields in the weak coupling regime.
+We can show that that is not the case since the construction of the bound state does not mean the permanent confinement of the massive ghost and the bound state is dissolved into elementary ghost fields in the weak coupling regime.
 To solve the problem of the massive ghost in the higher derivative theories such as quadratic gravity, we need the permanent confinement like the confinement of quarks and gluons in QCD.